SAVE AN ANIMAL!

 EVENTS: Due to unforeseen circumstances, all SSL opportunities are cancelled until further notice.
 Sorry for any inconvenience this causes anyone.

-Private tours are available upon request.
-Please reach out to Caryn at to set one up.
+Private tours can be available upon request.
+Please reach out to Rudy at barkingholler.org to set one up.
 No food of any kind should be brought to the sanctuary and currently there are no restrooms available for public use.

 Payment in the form of donations per family will be used to feed and shelter the animals.
 We rely on donations so every one counts.